20th September 2019

 - Wool is an all-natural product, grown on sheep, which removes carbon from the atmosphere (more on this later)

-- They are washed less frequently and at low temperatures, using less energy.
+- They are washed far less frequently and at low temperatures on slower spins, using less energy.

 - Merino is often used for hard wearing activewear - hikers love it for its ability to stay fresh after a week on the trails!
-By contrast, synthetic thermals need a good wash after a couple of days and that distinctive ‘off’ smell can linger.
+By contrast, synthetic thermals need a good wash after only one or two wearings and even then, that distinctive ‘off’ smell can linger.
 These merino duck socks stay fresh for days and are included in our sale.

 - Wool is one of the most recycled fabrics.
 Despite only making up 1.3% of the world’s virgin fabric, it accounts for 5% of recycled fabrics.